Submitting pull requests⚓︎

 Whatever way you choose we welcome your contributions.
 If you don’t feel to be prepared to work on our code please create an issue about your topic.

 By our GitLab instance⚓︎

 All of our projects are maintained in our GitLab instance.
-You can register into it and fork the project you want to improve.
+You can fork the project you want to improve.
 When done with your modifications, please create a merge request to the original project (it should be prepared automatically if you create a MR).